wangkanai/wangkanai/README.md

 ASP.NET Core Detection service components for identifying details about client device, browser, engine, platform, & crawler.
 Responsive middleware for routing base upon request client device detection to specific view.
 Also in the added feature of user preference made this library even more comprehensive must for developers whom to target multiple devices with view rendered and optimized directly from the server side.

-This project development has been in the long making of my little spare time.
-Please show your appreciation and help me provide feedback on you think will improve this library.
-All developers are welcome to come and improve the code by submit a pull request.
-We will have constructive good discussion together to the greater good.

 <img src="https://raw.githubusercontent.com/wangkanai/Detection/dev/asset/aspnet-core-detection-3.svg?sanitize=true" width="650" alt="ASP.NET Core Detection" />

 [![Build status](https://ci.appveyor.com/api/projects/status/033qv4nqv8g4altq?svg=true&retina=true)](https://ci.appveyor.com/project/wangkanai/detection)